leizhougetbetter/HeterogeneousAspDyn/PayoffMatrix_RSTP/README.md

 ## Dependencies

-Fortran 90 files for **Monte Carlo simulations** was tested using *Intel(R) Visual Fortran* version 13.0.3600.2010 and IMSL Fortran Numerical Library version 6.0 under Microsoft Visual Studio 2010 Version 10.0.30319.1.
-To use the random number generator, the IMSL static library is needed, in particular the dynamical library *libiomp5md.lib*.
+Fortran 90 files for **Monte Carlo simulations** was tested using *Intel(R) Fortran Compiler* version 19.2.0061.16 and Intel(R) oneAPI Math Kernal Library under Microsoft Visual Studio Community 2019 with Intel oneAPI Base and HPC Toolkit 2021.

 ## Running the software

-All files of **Monte Carlo simulations** and the dynamical library file  *libiomp5md.lib* should be put in the same folder.
+All files of **Monte Carlo simulations** should be put in the same folder.

 The default parameter setting is for population size $N=100$ on the scale-free network with a power-law edge weight distribution with a shared aspiration value (=2) and update function (the Fermi function).
 To change the network type to other types of network structure or edge weight distribution, change the first line from *networkType = SF* to *networkType = RG* or *networkType = RRG* and the second line from *weightsDistType = PowerLaw* to *weightsDistType = Homogeneous* or *weightsDistType = Uniform* in the **simulationParameters.inp** file.